 The above is the SMT assembly, and here is the THT assembly line.
 SMD components can be "printed" on the circuit board, but components with long legs can’t and they have to insert the through-holes.
 This operation can be completed either by machines or by hand as it is quite simple.

 - Step 9.
 Wave Soldering

 THT assembly only inserts the component legs through holes loosely and the purpose of this step is to connect the THT components tightly to the PCBA.
 The assemblies go through a pre-heater to warm up and then go through the wave soldering oven.
 In the oven, the liquid tin fill the gaps between the THT component legs and the board.
 When the PCBA leaves the oven, the tin solidifies and then the THT components are connected tightly to the assembly electrically and mechanically.
-Then technicians trim the THT legs to 1mm to 2mm’s long.
+Then technicians trim the THT legs from 1mm to 2mm long.

 - Step 10.
 PCBA Functional Testing

 During PCBA manufacturing, PCBA testings are necessary in case of soldering defects to avoid economic losses due to re-assembly.
-At PCBONLINE, the functional testing is free for customers.
+At PCBONLINE, functional testing is free for customers.
 Technicians use a functional tester to test the current, voltage, and so on while the PCBA is powered on.
 If the PCBA works well, then technicians conduct the thermal aging test.
 Then it is assembled with the outer shell and packaged for delivery.

 Why PCBONLINE is a Reliable PCBA Manufacturer